thatcherfreeman/utility-dctls/README.md

 **Base** The base of the exponent, raised to the power of the input pixel.

+## MTF Curve
+Gives you control over a MTF-like curve.
+Internally makes passes of different frequencies which can be increased or reduced in gain before combining them back together.

+### DCTL Parameters
+**Gate Width mm**: Width of the sensor in mm.

+**Band 1-4 LPpmm**: Specify the bottom of each of the four controllable frequency bands.
+Each band goes from the specified "Line Pairs per mm" to the start of the following band.

+**Band 1-4 Contrast**: Applies a gain to the information captured only by this band.
+Set to 0 to soften the image and raise up to 2 to increase sharpness.

+**Debug Band**: Specifies which band is viewed when the Debug Mode isn't None.

+**Debug Mode**: Allows you to see the low pass and high pass modes.
+The Contrast is applied to what you see in the "High Pass Mode".
+The Low Pass mode shows you the content removed from the selected band.

+**Resize Mode**: Specifies the resizing method.
+BiCubic is highest quality, but bilinear and nearest neighbors look terrible and run faster.

 ## Multiplication Function DCTL
 Multiplies each channel by a value.
 The channels are computed by $\text{Red}_{\text{out}} = \text{Red}_{\text{in}} * \text{Global Gain} + \text{Red Gain}$ and likewise for the other two channels.